 Application of EMS: The EMS applies to the facilities owned by Energy Northwest, and to that portion of Energy Northwest operations within the building, including work performed by Energy Northwest employees for Energy Northwest.

-6.3.6 Energy Northwest has an agreement with Mason County PUD to provide operations personnel for the PUD's combustion turbine plants in their county.
+6.3.6 Energy Northwest has an agreement with Mason County PUD No. 3 to provide operations personnel for the PUD's natural gas plant in their county.